ickb/proposal/README.md

 ```

 - The total iCKB value of input tokens and input receipts must be bigger or equal to the total iCKB value of output tokens.
-- A transaction containing a receipt must also include at least one cell in input with iCKB Owner Lock
+- A transaction containing a SUDT mint must also include at least one cell in input with iCKB Script as Lock.
-- A transaction can consume at most one Public Owner Cell, consuming one requires re-creating a new one in the outputs.
 - HeaderDeps must contain the transaction hash of the deposit block for each receipt.
-- CellDeps must contain iCKB Dep Group comprising of: iCKB Owner Lock, iCKB Receipt, standard SUDT and Nervos DAO script.
+- CellDeps must contain iCKB Dep Group comprising of: iCKB Script, Standard SUDT Script and Nervos DAO Script.

 **Example of deposit phase 2:**